-- His chin and nose are resting against the breast.
+Their chin is resting against the breast.

-- He is suckling rhythmically and deeply, in short bursts separated by pauses.
+They are suckling rhythmically and deeply, in short bursts separated by pauses.

-- You can hear him swallowing regularly.
+You can hear them swallowing regularly.

-- Your nipple is comfortable after the first few suckles.
+Your nipple is comfortable after the first few suckles.

-Signs of Incorrect Nursing
+Signs of incorrect nursing

-- He is sucking on the nipple only, instead of suckling on the
+They are sucking on the nipple only, instead of suckling on the

-- He is sucking in a light, quick, fluttery manner rather than taking deep, regular sucks.
+They are sucking in a light, quick, fluttery manner rather than taking deep, regular sucks.

-- His cheeks are puckered inward or you hear clicking noises.
+Their cheeks are puckered inward or you hear clicking noises.

-- You experience pain throughout the feed or have signs of nipple damage (such as cracking or bleeding).
+You experience pain throughout the feed or have signs of nipple damage (such as cracking or bleeding).

 Don't hesitate to talk with your baby's pediatrician if you have any questions about feeding your baby.